cplayio/cplay/README.md

-Bitradio is a PoS-based cryptocurrency.
+cPlay is a PoS-based cryptocurrency.

-Bitradio uses libsecp256k1, libgmp, Boost1.55, OR Boost1.57,  Openssl1.01p, Berkeley DB 4.8, QT5 to compile
+cPlay uses libsecp256k1, libgmp, Boost1.55, OR Boost1.57,  Openssl1.01p, Berkeley DB 4.8, QT5 to compile

 Block Spacing: 2 minutes
 Stake Minimum Age: 8 Hours

-4,0 BRO for listenig to Radio (payed to users of Bitrad.io) 0,5 BRO for Masternode owners
+4,0 CPL for listenig to Radio (payed to users of Bitrad.io) 0,5 CPL for Masternode owners
-0,5 BRO for Staking
+0,5 CPL for Staking

 P2P Port: 32454
 RPC Port: 32455